 U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Across the country, employers are increasingly using AI and other digital technologies in ways that stand to have profound consequences for wages, working conditions, employment, race and gender equity, and worker power.
-Regulation of these new workplace technologies is still in its infancy, though the 2024 legislative session saw a significant increase in activity, reflected in this update.
+While regulation of these new workplace technologies is still in its infancy, there has been significant legislative activity over the last few years—several hundred worker-impacting bills were introduced in the 2025 legislative session alone.

 In this guide, we give an overview of current U.S. public policy that regulates employers’ use of digital workplace technologies.
-Our goal is to cover major bills and laws and identify core regulatory concepts.
-However, this is not a legislative tracker.
-Note that while we organize the guide topically, in practice several issue areas might be addressed in one policy.
+Based on a review of over 350 bills and laws across all U.S. states and at the federal level, we identify nine major topics of proposed or enacted legislation.
+For each topic, we also describe key concepts establishing worker rights and employer responsibilities around digital technologies.
+Note that while we organize the guide topically, in practice several issue areas might be addressed in one bill or law.
+Also, unless otherwise stated, we analyze the content of bills as they are first introduced.
 This is a living document that we will update periodically.
 See also the list of further resources at the end.

 Electronic Monitoring

-Another approach is to regulate electronic monitoring through what are known as “just cause” bills, introduced in recent years in Illinois and New York City.
+Another approach regulates electronic monitoring through what are known as “just cause” bills, introduced in Illinois and New York City.
 These bills prohibit the unjust discharge of workers, establish a framework for justified discipline and firing, and limit employers’ reliance on data from electronic monitoring in making those decisions.
-In addition, a bill introduced at the federal level would regulate the use of electronic monitoring in the warehouse industry specifically, which we discuss in greater detail in the warehouse quotas section below.

 Key concepts appearing in one or more policies:

-• Employers must give detailed prior notice of any electronic monitoring (particularly if data collected will be used to make an employment-related decision).
+• Employers must give detailed prior notice of any electronic monitoring (particularly if the collected data will be used to make an employment-related decision).

-• Employers are only allowed to use electronic monitoring for a limited set of purposes, gathering the least amount of data, and affecting the smallest number of workers.
+• Employers are only allowed to use electronic monitoring for a limited set of purposes, collecting the least amount of data, affecting the smallest number of workers, and only as often as is strictly necessary.

-• Employers are prohibited from using electronic monitoring that results in a violation of labor and employment laws; records workers off-duty or in sensitive areas; uses high-risk technologies, such as facial recognition; or identifies workers exercising their rights under employment and labor law.
+• Employers are prohibited from using electronic monitoring that results in a violation of labor and employment laws; that records workers off-duty or in sensitive areas; that uses high-risk technologies, such as facial recognition; or that identifies workers exercising their rights under employment and labor law.

-• Employers must conduct impact assessments of electronic monitoring systems, testing for bias and other harms to workers, prior to use.
+• Prior to use, employers must conduct impact assessments of electronic monitoring systems, testing for bias and other harms to workers.

 • Employers who electronically monitor workers to assess their performance (through productivity or quota systems) are required to disclose performance standards to workers and apply these standards consistently across workers.

-• Workers have the right to correct any data collected about them and employers must adjust any employment-related decisions that were based, partially or solely, on inaccurate data.
+• Workers have the right to access and correct their data collected through electronic monitoring systems, and appeal any decisions made by an employer using this data.
+Employers must adjust any employment-related decisions that were based on inaccurate data.

 • Workers must have a private right of action and be protected from retaliation for exercising their rights.